 If you’re planning on selling your home, your garage is a major factor in assessing the value of the home.
-Garage door repair is one of the most popular remodelling projects for homes that are looking to be put on the market.
+Garage door repair is one of the most popular remodeling projects for homes that are looking to be put on the market.
 Properly repairing or replacing a garage door coupled with regular garage door maintenance can easily improve how much value your home has on the market.
 With such excellent value, it’s easy to see why homeowners are eager to replace a garage door.

-When you should repair your garage door
+When to repair your garage door

-If you’re experiencing problems with your garage door, then your first idea shouldn’t be to replace it.
+If you’re experiencing problems with your garage door, then your first thought shouldn’t be to replace it.
 Depending on the problem you’re able to diagnose, it might be more economical to repair it instead of having to replace your garage door.
 Here are some problems that you can safely assume will need repairs instead of a door replacement.

 1. The door stopped working suddenly